 The Company seeks to monitor and control its risk exposure through a variety of separate but complementary financial, credit, operational, compliance and legal reporting systems.
 The Company believes that it effectively evaluates and manages the market, credit and other risks to which it is exposed.
 Nonetheless, the effectiveness of the Company's ability to manage risk exposure can never be completely or accurately predicted or fully assured, and there can be no guarantee that the Company's risk management will be successful.
 For example, unexpectedly large or rapid movements or disruptions in one or more markets or other unforeseen developments can have a material adverse effect on the Company's financial condition and results of operations.
-The consequences of these developments can include losses due to adverse changes in securities values, decreases in the liquidity of trading positions, higher volatility in earnings, increases in the Company's redit risk to customers as well as to third parties and increases in general systemic risk.
-Certain of the Company's risk management systems are subject to regulatory review and may be found to be insufficient by the Company's regulators potentially leading to regulatory sanctions.
+The consequences of these developments can include losses due to adverse changes in securities values, decreases in the liquidity of trading positions, higher volatility in earnings, increases in the Company's credit risk to customers as well as to third parties and increases in general systemic risk.
+Certain of the Company's regulators potentially leading to regulatory sanctions.
 The Company over the past several years has increased its systems of surveillance over the various risks facing its business and has instituted standing committees to regularly review both the risks themselves as well as the adequacy of the systems providing information.
 There can be no guarantee that the operation of these systems will allow the Company to prevent or mitigate the various risks faced by its businesses.
 Various regulators periodically review companies' risk control practices, and, if found inadequate, bring enforcement actions and sanctions against such firms.